abeebyekeen/subtimizer/README.md

 >Note: The version of proteinMPNN used in this work does not generate pdbs.
 Hence the need for post-design folding.

->However, with the [newer version (and LigandMPNN)](https://github.com/dauparas/LigandMPNN) which generates structures of designed sequences, this step may not be necessary.
+>However, with the [newer version/LigandMPNN](https://github.com/dauparas/LigandMPNN) which generates structures of designed sequences, this step may not be necessary.

 ##### Option A: Batch Mode (Default)
 Run on a single node.